JeanCHDJdev/coruscant/README.md

 ### Format :
 ------------
-coruscant provides a format check
+coruscant provides a format checker.
+This format checker is applied on every push and pull request in order to keep the code formatting consistent.
+The formatter is black, with default settings.